jvlflame/JAV-Sort-Scrape-javlibrary/README.md

     -   Fix error causing nfo metadata file not being read by Emby
     -   Fix Set-JAVNfo.ps1 file compatibility with PowerShell Core 6.0+

-### v1.5.0 (broken build)

--   Additions
-    -   Scrape R18.com actor thumbnails and push to Emby/Jellyfin
-    -   Add video part number in metadata title for multipart videos
--   Changes
-    -   Repository file structure changed to be more user accessible
-    -   Use ratio based crop rather than absolute when cropping movie covers to poster size
--   Fixes
-    -   Widen .jpg file match to crop all covers properly in edit_covers.py
-    -   Fix encoding option on javlibrary html to allow better reading of special characters

 ## Getting Started